AEG has unveiled a new cordless vacuum design that it says will change the way people vacuum their homes.

 It will also be interesting to see if it can do a good job of cleaning carpets, hard floors and more.
 Many cordless models claim to match traditional vacuums for cleaning power, but some traditional models are rubbish, so this isn’t always a reliable measure of greatness.

 Our list of Best Buy cordless vacuum cleaners is dominated by two brands, and nearly a third of the cordless vacuums we’ve tested have been so poor we’ve made them Don’t Buys.
-Keep an eye out for our first look review of this new AEG model to get our first impressions as soon as we’ve tried it out.
+You can read our first impressions, based on years of experience testing cordless vacuums, and see all the latest rival models we’ve tested, by heading to our cordless vacuum cleaner reviews.

 Don’t Buy cordless vacuum cleaners – get the lowdown on the models to avoid